JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 ## 3. Unique Values

 There seems to be no other truly decentralized, distributed, and permissionless order book.
 Do you think this makes the SDEX something special and worth all protections to continue explicitly managing the ledger's liquidity without external states?
+Should we keep it in whole?

 [![contract-risks](https://github.com/user-attachments/assets/5824aacc-a47f-46de-8720-9b080a6ffe66)](https://youtu.be/nOh-7SzI6gM)

 Nakamoto's [unkept promise](https://github.com/user-attachments/assets/b4b34d6b-94ea-40e3-8dfd-beb0239e5e9e) was an escape from the tyranny of centralized control.
-But the liquidity questions plaguing the industry around central exchanges still leave true ownership entirely up in the air.[^cro] They only achieved new [monetary standards](https://youtu.be/W2oRRGVo9xs) since:
+But the liquidity questions plaguing the industry around central exchanges still leave true ownership entirely up in the air.[^cro] They well achieved new [monetary standards](https://youtu.be/W2oRRGVo9xs) since:

 > "21 million is not a feature of Bitcoin.
 It is Bitcoin."